octoshikari/postgres-language-server/agentic/pretty_printer.md

 - Render symbolic operator names (composed purely of punctuation) without quoting and force a space before parentheses so DROP/ALTER statements remain parseable.
 - Drop `LineType::SoftOrSpace` before optional DML clauses so compact statements stay single-line while long lists can wrap cleanly.
 - Drop `LineType::SoftOrSpace` before `OVER` clauses and each window spec segment so inline window functions can wrap without blowing per-line limits while still re-parsing to the same AST.
+- Preserve explicit parentheses in arithmetic expressions by wrapping child `AExpr` nodes whenever their operator precedence is lower than the parent or a left-associative parent holds a right-nested operand; otherwise constructs like `100 * 3 + (vs.i - 1) * 3` lose grouping and fail AST equality.
+- Wrap `BoolExpr` children whose precedence is lower than their parent (e.g. OR under AND, AND/OR under NOT) so expressions like `(a OR b) AND c` retain explicit parentheses and keep the original AST structure.
+- Use `emit_clause_condition` to indent boolean clause bodies (`WHERE`, `HAVING`, planner filters) so wrapped predicates align under their keywords instead of hugging the left margin.

 **Node-Specific Patterns**:
 - Respect `CoercionForm` when emitting row constructors; implicit casts must stay bare tuples or the planner-visible `row_format` flag changes.